soundpress/RulesOfNYC/docs/c06/index.rst

 (b) They do not owe any taxes; and

-(c) There is no evidence of lack of business integrity, as determined by the Department after a review of information maintained in VENDEX or other public databases; provided that the Department will not conclude that there is a lack of business integrity without first providing the Applicant with an opportunity to update or correct the information drawn from such databases.
+(c) There is no evidence of lack of business integrity, as determined by the Department after a review of information maintained in PASSPort or other public databases; provided that the Department will not conclude that there is a lack of business integrity without first providing the Applicant with an opportunity to update or correct the information drawn from such databases.